INTERVIEW: Mark Tremonti talks Walk the Sky, history of Alter Bridge

-During Alter Bridge’s Oct.
-10 visit to the Chicago Theater, Kennedy exercised his full vocal range, enchanting the Chicago crowd with tantalizing melodies.
-Tremonti navigated the fretboard with an educated precision, his contorted facial expressions conceding to a satisfied smirk after each number.
-And while the creative synergy between Kennedy and Tremonti assumed center stage, drummer Scott Phillips guided the beat from the back while bassist Brian Marshall enthusiastically engaged with fans as he wandered the stage.
+On Feb.
+14, Alter Bridge will travel to the Apollo Theater AC in Belvidere, Ill. with Clint Lowery of Sevendust and Michigan hard rock sextet Deepfall playing in support.
+As Chicagoland attendees of the band’s Oct.
+10 performance at the Chicago Theater can attest to, concertgoers can expect Kennedy to exercise his full vocal range while enchanting listeners with tantalizing melodies.
+Attendees can also anticipate Tremonti navigating the fretboard with an educated precision, his contorted facial expressions conceding to a satisfied smirk after each number.
+And while the creative synergy between Kennedy and Tremonti often assumes center stage, drummer Scott Phillips capably guides the rhythm from the back of the stage as bassist Brian Marshall enthusiastically engages with fans.

-But despite a successful first leg, Tremonti hints at a departure from Alter Bridge’s identity as traditionalist live performers.
-While explosive solos, reverberating riffs and soulful vocals remain the focal point of Alter Bridge’s live performances, Tremonti credits respected musicians such as Gojira for fueling Alter Bridge’s decision to enhance the production aspect of their demonstrations.
+Nevertheless, despite a successful first leg of Alter Bridge’s ongoing “Walk the Sky” tour, Tremonti hints at a departure from Alter Bridge’s identity as traditionalist live performers.
+While explosive solos, reverberating riffs and soulful vocals remain the focal point of the band’s live performances, Tremonti credits bands such as Gojira with fueling Alter Bridge’s decision to enhance the production elements of their demonstrations.

 “We almost look at production nowadays like, ‘What would Gojira do?’” laughed Tremonti.
 “They’ve got a nice, big, awesome production.
 Just the light and the class.
 One thing we’re trying to do is constantly up our game when it comes to the presentation of our live shows.”

-An increased emphasis on production value runs parallel to Walk the Sky’s creative and thematic directions.
+Further emphasizing production value runs parallel to creative and thematic directions of Alter Bridge’s latest album, Walk the Sky.
 Arguably the most anticipated rock album of 2019, the 14-song collection is an electrifying display of Alter Bridge’s artistic evolution.

-Operating as a response to the band’s third studio album, ABIII, Walk the Sky–the band’s first chart-topping effort–expertly negotiates a variety of themes, ranging from the defense of one’s own self-perception to the importance of valuing the present.
-Consistent with Alter Bridge’s ever-evolving artistry, Walk the Sky complements the band’s trademark riffs with an added layer of synthesizer and keyboards, providing listeners a new layer of Alter Bridge to explore.
+Operating as a response to the band’s third studio album, ABIII, Walk the Sky–-the band’s first chart-topping effort–-negotiates a variety of themes, ranging from the defense of one’s own self-perception to the importance of valuing the present.
+Consistent with Alter Bridge’s ever-evolving musicianship, Walk the Sky complements the band’s trademark riffs with a greater emphasis on synthesizer and keyboards, providing listeners with a new layer of Alter Bridge to explore.

-“ABIII was a very dark record about lack of faith and lack of hope,” offered Tremonti.
-“There were songs like “Life Must Go On” that still were a sadder number, but [Walk the Sky] is more about finding peace and zen and almost just a freedom and inner piece kind of thing.”
+“ABIII was a very dark record about lack of faith and lack of hope,” said Tremonti.
+“There were songs like ‘Life Must Go On’ that still were a sadder number, but [Walk the Sky] is more about finding peace and zen and almost just a freedom and inner piece kind of thing.”

-Tremonti highlights “Godspeed,” written in honor of departed friend Seth Luker, as his favorite song on Walk the Sky.
-According to Tremonti, the lyricism in “Godspeed” developed organically as he struggled with conflicting emotions following Luker’s passing.
-However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written a celebratory tribute to life and friendship.
+Tremonti highlights “Godspeed,” written in honor of the recently departed Seth Luker, as his favorite song on Walk the Sky.
+According to Tremonti, the lyricism in “Godspeed” operates as an organic projection of the conflicting emotions he wrestled with following Luker’s passing.
+However, while “Godspeed” tackles the internal dilemmas accompanying loss, Tremonti states that he wrote the song as a celebratory tribute to the value of friendship.

 “Whatever is currently going on in your life spills over into your lyrical content and it kind of just came out,” said Tremonti. “‘Farewell, godspeed, goodbye’ just came out in that chorus.
 We didn’t want to make it a sad song or a song about a loss.
 We wanted it to be more a celebration of his life, more of an uplifting song.”

-As a guitarist and songwriter, Tremonti has become synonymous with the guitar solo.
-Seemingly capable of manufacturing a blistering solo out of thin air, Tremonti’s meticulous attention to detail has allowed him to repeatedly reinvent his brand of rock, as evidenced by the galvanic guitar solos present in “A Dying Light” and “Take the Crown.”
+As a guitarist and songwriter, Tremonti became synonymous with the guitar solo.
+Seemingly capable of manufacturing a blistering solo out of thin air, Tremonti’s meticulous attention to detail allows him to routinely reinvent his brand of rock, as evidenced by the galvanic guitar solos featured on “A Dying Light” and “Take the Crown.”

 “With Creed, I felt like I was a kid,” said Tremonti.
 “I wasn’t as proficient on the instrument; I was learning and experimenting.
 Melodies were the most important thing to me from day one, so it’s just being a decent guitar player back in the Creed days to being a better guitar player, but still having that melodic sensibility.
 Writing melodies is something I’ve always felt really good about since day one.”

-While Tremonti is renowned for his seldom paralleled speed and mechanical precision, he is also celebrated as an unsung hero of modern songwriting for his ability to fuse the acceleration of metal with the intricacies of hard rock.
+While Tremonti is renowned for his seldom-paralleled speed and mechanical precision, he is also celebrated as an unsung hero of modern songwriting, fusing the acceleration of metal with the intricacies of hard rock.

 “When people consider me a guitar player, I get really upset,” explained Tremonti.
 “I’m not just a guitar player, I’m a songwriter.
 That’s what I put most of my time into.
 It’s my biggest joy as a musician.”

-Tremonti’s maturation as a songwriter has been reflected by each of his professional endeavors, In 2015, Ultimate-Guitar.com voted Tremonti and Kennedy’s dueling guitar solos in “Blackbird” as the greatest of all time.
-“Blackbird” earned the honor ahead of Pink Floyd’s “Comfortably Numb”, Led Zeppelin’s “Stairway to Heaven” and Guns N’ Roses’ “November Rain.”
+Tremonti’s maturation as a songwriter has been reflected by each of his professional endeavors, In 2015, Ultimate-Guitar.com voted Tremonti and Kennedy’s dueling instrumentals on “Blackbird” as the greatest guitar solo of all time, earning the honor ahead of Pink Floyd’s “Comfortably Numb”, Led Zeppelin’s “Stairway to Heaven” and Guns N’ Roses’ “November Rain.”

-However, despite emerging as a pillar of the rock n’ roll scene, the guys in Alter Bridge were once burdened by the perception of imitation.
-Tremonti says the challenges that came with distinguishing the Alter Bridge brand from Creed were daunting When Creed was on the brink of dissolution, it was imperative for the remaining members of Creed to navigate a different creative avenue.
+However, despite emerging as a pillar of the rock n’ roll scene, the perception of imitation once burdened Alter Bridge.
+Tremonti says the challenges that accompanied distinguishing the Alter Bridge brand from Creed were daunting.
+With Creed on the brink of dissolution during their peak in 2004, it became imperative for the remaining members of Creed to navigate a distinct creative avenue.

-Kennedy, who Tremonti calls the “greatest vocalist in rock,” represented the band’s deviation from Creed.
-According to Tremonti, it wasn’t until ABIII that Alter Bridge flourished under their own identity.
+Kennedy, who Tremonti refers to as the “greatest vocalist in rock,” represented the band’s deviation from Creed.
+According to Tremonti, it wasn’t until ABIII that Alter Bridge flourished under their own umbrella.